mshawn12/video-game-sales-analysis/README.md

 - Your project must be powered by a dataset with at least 100 records.
 - Your project must include some level of user-driven interaction (e.g., menus, dropdowns, textboxes).
 - Your final visualization should ideally include at least three views.

+### Data Cleanup and Analysis
+Now that you’ve picked your data, it’s time to tackle development and analysis.
+This is where the fun starts!

+The analysis process can be broken into two broad phases: (1) exploration and cleanup, and (2) analysis.

+As you’ve learned, you’ll need to explore, clean, and reformat your data before you can begin answering your research questions.
+We recommend keeping track of these exploration and cleanup steps in a dedicated Jupyter notebook to keep you organized and make it easier to present your work later.

+After you’ve cleaned your data and are ready to start crunching numbers, you should track your work in a Jupyter notebook dedicated specifically to analysis.
+We recommend focusing your analysis on multiple techniques, such as aggregation, correlation, comparison, summary statistics, sentiment analysis, and time-series analysis.
+Don’t forget to include plots during both the exploration and analysis phases.
+Creating plots along the way can reveal insights and interesting trends in the data that you might not notice if you wait until you’re preparing for your presentation.
+Presentation requirements will be further explained in the next module.